 The BAAQMD updated their guidelines in 2010 to include guidance on assessing GHG and climate change impacts as required under CEQA Section 15183.5(b) and to establish thresholds of significance for impacts related to GHG emissions.
+Additionally, the Newhall case "potential pathway to compliance" option number five for stationary sources using the BAAQMD GHG significance thresholds applies to the methodology within this EIR.
 These Project-Level and Plan-Level thresholds include: